explorable-viz/popl2022/popl2022/meeting-notes.md

   - additional example & formalisation of "linked" visualisations
     - could use the TypeScript implementation?
     - are there other idiomatic ways we can use the analysis?
-- how to organise moving forward?
+- how to organise moving forward
+  - write introduction first, starting with notes/bullet points on GitHub issue
-- meet again in 2 weeks' time?
+- meet again 20 May